sergeychernyakov/sell_babl_bot/README.md

     ```sh
     cp .env.example .env
     ```
-    Then edit `.env` to set your configurations.
+    Edit the `.env` file to set your private key and other configurations.
 6. Export the Installed Packages:
     ```sh
     pip freeze > requirements.txt
     ```
-7. Run the app:
+7. Run the bot:
     ```sh
     python3 bot_manager.py
     ```

-### Note:
+### Important Notes:
+- **Environment Variables:** Ensure that all required environment variables (e.g., `PK` for the private key) are set in the `.env` file.
+- **Gas Fees:** Be aware of gas fees on the Ethereum network, especially during periods of high congestion.
-This bot is designed for use with ERC-20 tokens on the Ethereum blockchain.
-Ensure that all environmental variables are properly configured in the `.env` file.
+- **Token Contract:** This bot is designed for use with ERC-20 tokens on the Ethereum blockchain.
+Adjust the `token_address` in the code as needed.

-Plan:
-finish 1inch Aggregation Router
+## Disclaimer
+This bot interacts with the Ethereum blockchain and executes real transactions.
+Use it responsibly and ensure you understand the risks involved in automated trading.
+The developers are not responsible for any losses incurred.